chrisboyd/MapChat/README.md

 7. Users can upload a photo or video to a map-group (through mobile app), where it will appear as a flag for other users to interact with.
 Photo has the coordinate meta data.\
 Priority: 1

-8. A user can choose to make the content of a flag hidden, requiring another user to visit the location in order to access the content.
+8. A user can choose to make the content of their flag hidden, requiring another user to visit the location in order to access the content.
+Priority: 2

+9. A user can create a chain of flags meant to be visited in sequence, where each node unlocks the next successive node.
 Priority: 2

 9. Users can select a flag in a map-group (mouse-click, touchscreen press), that will launch the picture or video for viewing.\